-Mark Zuckerberg and EssilorLuxottica executives finalized the rollout of prescription-ready AI frames on March 31, 2026.
+Mark Zuckerberg and EssilorLuxottica executives finalized the rollout of prescription-ready AI frames.
 Meta solidified its wearable technology strategy after selling 7 million units of the Ray-Ban Meta collection in the previous calendar year.
+On April 1, 2026, Meta’s prescription expansion made AI glasses more relevant to international travelers.
 Millions of travelers who previously relied on contact lenses or separate smartphone apps now have access to a single-device solution for corrected vision and live interpretation.
 Corrective optics integration targets a global demographic of roughly 4.2 billion people who require glasses for daily activities.

 Sales figures from the 2025 fiscal year indicate a serious saturation of the early-adopter market for smart eyewear.
 Integration with prescription services transforms the device from a niche gadget into a necessary medical accessory.
 Travelers frequently cite the convenience of hands-free interaction as the primary driver for adoption.
 Audio quality remains crisp even in loud environments like busy train stations or open-air markets.